-At the MS Society we put people affected by MS at the centre of everything we do, and it’s this commitment that unites us across the UK.
+At the MS Society, we make sure people living with MS are at the centre of everything we do.
+And it’s this commitment that unites us across the UK.

-Our people are key to our success, and we offer a vibrant, progressive environment where you will make a difference.
-Our staff and volunteers work side by side in offices, in branches and in the community to deliver our goal of beating MS.
+Our people are our greatest asset and the key to our success.
+We offer a vibrant, progressive environment where you will make a difference.

 About this job

-We offer 25 days annual leave, pro rata (excluding bank holidays), a 21 hour working week (flexible working pattern), travel loan and various other benefits such as supported developmental opportunities.
-The post will be either based at our Ratho office in Edinburgh or home based.
+We offer 35 days annual leave (including bank holidays), travel loan and various other benefits such as supported developmental opportunities.

 The MS Society is in the midst of an exciting, transformational, period which builds on our great history and will drive us towards achieving our mission and vision as we embark on our new 5 year strategy.